 For the bartenders in your life who really want to take things to the next level, these pairings are perfect.

 - Pour Spouts: These bottles are genius for making everything from infused spirits (or olive oils) to simple syrups.
 The Pour Spouts help keep a clean, fast pour from the Crew Bottles, or your favorite spirit.
 (Use COCKTAILS-AWAY for 10% off your purchase at Crew.)

 - Lewis Bag: I do not own these items, yet, but hoping they might show up in my life soon.
 These gorgeous, hand-crafted items are for the creation of crushed ice for drinks.
 While I love buying Sonic ice, sometimes you need to make some on your own.

 Gifts for Cocktail Lovers Who Want to Take it Easy

 There are many levels of home bartending.
 If some of the suggestions I’ve made so far seem too complex, here are some items that make drinks easy.
-All four of these items are made by small businesses, which I love!
+All five of these items are made by small businesses, which I love!

 - Boozy Botanicals: With a range of delicious flavors from Lavender Earl Grey to Three Pepper, these fancy simple syrups make drinks easy.
 Just add two ounces of a spirit to 0.5-0.75 ounces of Boozy syrup, shake with ice, and you’re done!